 Step 6: Cut shapes out of the chilled rolled-out cookie dough using an egg-shaped cookie cutter and place them on the baking sheet.

-Step 7: Bake the cookies for 8-10 minutes.
+Step 7: Bake the Easter egg sugar cookies for 8-10 minutes.
 Re-roll any leftover cookie dough and bake more cookies, until you have no more cookie dough left.

 Step 8: Let them cool completely on the baking sheet before taking them onto a wire rack.